towerofnix/scratch-api-unofficial-docs/api/definitions/project_object.md

-    "title": /* The title of the project */ "instructions": /* The project's complete instructions (its Instructions field) */ "description": /* The project's complete 'description' (its Notes and Credits field) */ "image": /* The URL of the project's thumbnail image */ "history": {
+    "title": /* The title of the project */ "instructions": /* The project's complete instructions (its Instructions field) */ "description": /* The project's complete 'description' (its Notes and Credits field) */ "is_published": /* Whether or not the project is shared */ "visibility": /* "notvisible" if the project is in the My Stuff trash section; "visible" otherwise */ "image": /* The URL of the project's thumbnail image */ "history": {
         "created": /* The timestamp when the project was first created (when the 'create' button was pressed) */